philipperemy/deep-speaker/README.md

 - [x] Data pipeline implementation.
 We're going to use the [LibriSpeech dataset](http://www.openslr.org/12/) with 5000+ different speakers.
 - [ ] Train the models

+## Contributing

-So please message me if you want to contribute.
+Please message me if you want to contribute.
 I'll be happy to hear your ideas.
 There are a lot of undisclosed things in the paper, such as:

 - Input size to the network?
+Which inputs exactly?
 - How many filter banks do we use?
 - Sample Rate?